Last updated on April 3, 2025

 Is SpellTable Owned By Wizards?

 SpellTable is owned and operated by Wizards of the Coast.
-Jonathan Rowny and his team, who created it at the height of the pandemic as a way to play paper Magic remotely, joined WotC in August 2020.
+Jonathan Rowny and his team created it at a time of booming video calls as a way to play paper Magic remotely.

 Are There Other Ways to Play Magic Remotely?

-While there are other alternatives, SpellTable is (to me) the easiest way to play paper Magic remotely.
-Tabletop Simulator is a paid alternative that allows you to play any tabletop game in virtual reality and could be a decent alternative if you’re looking to share a space with the people you’re playing with (even if it is virtual).
+While there are other alternatives, for me, SpellTable is the easiest way to play paper Magic remotely.
+Tabletop Simulator is a paid alternative that allows you to play any tabletop game in virtual reality and could be a decent alternative if you look to share a virtual space with the people you play with.

-And just joining a group Discord call and turning on your webcams to simulate SpellTable works just fine if you can’t get it to work for whatever reason.
-You won’t have the life trackers or ability to identify cards as easily, but it works as a quick alternative.
+Lastly, you could join a group Discord call and turn on your webcams to simulate SpellTable if you can’t get it to work for whatever reason.
+You won’t have the life trackers or ability to identify cards as easily, but it works as an alternative.

 Wrap Up